lorabridge/lorabridge/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 LoRaBridge enables a range extension for wireless sensors via LoRaWAN.
-With a boosted range, e.g. home automation sensors can be mounted in locations, which are hard to reach with medium/short range wireless connectivity, such as cellars, attics or garden houses.
+With a boosted range, e.g. home automation sensors can be mounted in locations, such as cellars, attics or garden houses, which are hard to reach with medium/short range connectivity.

 The two key components of the LoRaBridge are:
 1) The Bridge unit - Collects, compresses and transmits sensor data over LoRaWAN